theheking/intro-to-command-line-hpc/practical_overview/8_Running_Commands_Downloading_Data.md

 ![installation](../assets/img/installation.png)

 You will not be asked to install any packages in this course.
-However, the functions will be available through a main installation, but you need to modify your local environment so your computer know exactly where the main installation is.
+The functions will be available through a main installation but you will need to modify your local environment so your computer knows exactly where the main installation is.

     $ module avail